ecaas-fund/trulioo-react/README.md

 };
 ```

-### Example of custom fields section with **required** fields:
+### Example of additional fields section with **required** fields:

 ```
 const sectionExample = {
-  CustomFieldObj: {
-    title: 'Custom Fields',
+  title: 'Additional Fields',
   type: 'object',
   required: ['name', 'age'],
   properties: {
     name: {
       title: 'What is your name?',
       type: 'string',
     },
     age: {
       title: 'What is your age?',
       type: 'number',
     },
     color: {
       title: 'What is your favourite color?',
       type: 'string',
       enum: ['red', 'yellow', 'blue'],
-      },
     },
   },
 };